SIMITGROUP/ar3_robotarm_webservice/README.md

 ```

 4. You can try another 2 script: 02_calibratealljoint.sh, 03_runmanycommand.sh too, or use any web browser run above url to see your arm move as expect?
+5. If you run within Raspberry PI, run `python3 camera.py` to allow remote computer monitor your camera remotely (via http port 8000)
+# Try game controller front end (If you have USB xbox controller):
+1. Put `simplefrontend/gamepad` into any of your web server root folder
+2. use google chrome browse to `http://xxxxx/gamepad`
+3. Change AR3 Web Service URL if you not use localhost
+4. If you use Raspberry PI and have camera module, change AR3 Webcam URL (You shall execute `ar3_robotarm_webservice/ar3_webservice/camera.py`)
+5. You can start play it

 # Project Status
 Refer project plan